Massahgenesis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 . echo "\"(Ôo)'" :The script to print confused smiley.
 . cat /etc/passwd : The script to display the content of a file.
 . cat /etc/passwd /etc/hosts :The script to display two files contents.
+. tail /etc/passwd : The script to display the ten last line of the file passwwd.